Goundry Hill State Forest

 Goundry Hill State Forest is located about 9 miles north of Coopers Plains, near the hamlets of Bradford and Monterey, in the Allegheny Plateau.
 It covers approximately 2,112 acres in the town of Orange in Schuyler County.

 Among its many attractions is the multiple use Six Nations Recreation Trail System, just shy of 40 miles long.
 The majority of the trail system is located on Sugar Hill State Forest.
 It is open for horse use in the summer months, and snowmobile use when there is sufficient snow cover.
 Foot travel is encouraged all year round.

 The main trail head for the system is the Sugar Hill Fire Tower and Recreation Area.
 Located near the north end of the Sugar Hill State Forest, off of Tower Hill Rd.
-The trails and Goundry Hill State Forest are open for use, but due to funding reductions, the trails and DEC roads on this and other state forests, will receive minimum or no maintenance.

 People may access Oneida Trail from Corbett Hollow Rd., Guerin Rd or Goundry Hill Rd.
 At the end of Corbett Hollow Rd. is a turn around loop, with a wide area for parking or camping.
 Water is available from a nearby stream, but is not potable so it must be treated before drinking.
 There are no other facilities provided.
 Guerin Rd. has a parking area about a half mile from Goundry Hill Rd; it holds about 10 cars.
 It is then a short walk north or south on the road to the trail.